Sun-CX/reactor/README.md

 # reactor
-reactor is a network communicating library written in C++11.
+reactor is a network communicating library written in C++ 14.

 ## Features
 enlightened by muduo from chenshuo, reactor has all advantages muduo has and also has